You may have to change your expectations, but living well is not an empty dream.

 But something isn’t right.
 “You” has not returned.
 And the side effects of the meds are making you feel worse in many ways.
 Is this it? you wonder.
 Is this my fate?
 Is this what each day of the rest of my life will be like?

-Recovery is a state where one has either returned to:
+Recovery is a state where one has achieved:

 Even in a state of recovery, it is highly likely you will have to accept certain limitations in your daily life and perhaps even in what you can expect out of life.
 What is key is that you have reached full acceptance of your situation, and that you are fully comfortable in your ability to lead what you define as a rewarding and productive life.